Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 Fees in respect of private bodies

-The following is a breakdown of the fees structure for the purposes of determining the way fees relating to a request for access to a record of a private body are to be calculated:
+The following is a breakdown of the fee structure for the purposes of determining the way fees relating to a request for access to a record of a private body are to be calculated:

 Schedule of fees